Chief: Merchant's 'Pointless' Firing Of Blank Gun At Route 17 Shopping Center Endangered Police

 Joined by a Bergen County Regional SWAT team, they entered the jewelry store and took Adhout into custody.

-Adhout was charged with illegal weapons possession and released pending a hearing in Central Judicial Processing Court in Hackensack, Gurney told Daily Voice following the incident.
+Adhout was released on a summons to appear at a hearing on illegal weapons possession charges in Central Judicial Processing Court in Hackensack, Gurney told Daily Voice following the incident.

 It wasn't immediately clear why he did it.